Ellisia-Chan/Unity3D-Pooling-System/README.md

 - Unity-Built-in-Pooling-System

 ## Preview
-- Generic-Pooling-System: Use only 40B of memory for GC and Stable 60FPS with 1k objects
+- Generic-Pooling-System: Use only 40B of memory for GC and Stable FPS with 1k objects

 ![image](https://github.com/user-attachments/assets/c66bba1e-3193-4e14-8aeb-98adb3333f23)